Your guide to the 10 most important criteria to consider when comparing and evaluating your network and infrastructure orchestration platform options.

 Will this solution work with systems and platforms you adopt in the future?

-When considering an automation solution, you’re not deciding in a vacuum.
-An automation system will interact with many other systems across your network infrastructure, so it needs to be adaptable to fit with your future plans for new systems, new network domains, or increased scale.
-It’s important to ensure a solution supports automation for multiple technologies, like different data formats and platforms from multiple vendors, as opposed to a limited ecosystem.
+When considering a network orchestration solution, you’re not deciding in a vacuum.
+The platform will interact with many other systems across your network infrastructure, so it needs to be adaptable to fit with your future plans for new systems, new network domains, or increased scale.
+It’s important to ensure a solution supports automation and orchestration for multiple technologies, like different data formats and platforms from multiple vendors, as opposed to a limited ecosystem.
+And, it’s important to make sure the solution enables both high-code and low-code users to get the most out of network automation.
+The key is ensuring you have the flexibility to make technology decisions that fit business needs, confident in the knowledge that your network orchestration platform can adapt to continue providing value.
 This ensures you have full freedom when building out your constantly evolving network infrastructure.

 Why It Matters